-ART 100 Color and Mixed Media Drawing
+ART 100 2.0-3.0 Units Color and Mixed Media Drawing

 Course Advisory: SCC minimum English standard.
 Course focuses on the use of a variety of drawing materials and techniques with special attention to color theory.
 Lectures, demonstrations and field study will supplement class assignments.
 Field trip may be required.
-One or two hours lecture, three or four hours lab.
+One to two hours lecture, three to four hours lab.

-ART1452.0 or 3.0 UnitsPortrait Drawing and Painting
+ART 145 2.0-3.0 Units Portrait Drawing and Painting

 Course Advisory: ART 014.
 A multi-faceted course addressing the representation of likeness portrait study.
 Includes anatomy and work with live models, self-portraits and portraits of others.
 Issues of gender, ethnic identity, youth and aging, stereotyping and caricature will be presented in historical and contemporary contexts.
 Portrait work will be explored in a variety of stylistic formats from observational likeness to expressionistic images to symbolic portraits.
 Work in a variety of media is required.
 Field trip may be required.
-One or two hours lecture, three or four hours lab.
+One to two hours lecture, three to four hours lab.